ctorney/uavTracker/README.md

 # uavTracker
-Animal tracking from overhead using YOLO and deep_sort
+Animal tracking from overhead using YOLO

 ## Steps to create the tracker are